self-hosted · for solo developers

 Watch the agent think.

-Every command, every file change, every reasoning step streams as the agent writes them.
-The shimmer pulses while it's working; the bubble fills as it does.
-Live, real-time.
+Every command, every file change, every reasoning step — streamed live as the agent writes them.
 Vibe coding, with receipts.

 PRs in-cockpit